CPAN-API/metacpan-developer/README.md

     - metacpan-web is the web front end
         - mounted as /home/metacpan/metacpan.org
-        - ./bin/carton exec daemon-control.pl restart
+        - ./bin/carton exec bin/daemon-control.pl restart
     - cpan-api is the backend that talks to the elasticsearch
         - mounted as /home/metacpan/api.metacpan.org
-        - ./bin/carton exec daemon-control.pl restart
+        - ./bin/carton exec bin/daemon-control.pl restart
     - metacpan-puppet is the sysadmin/server setup
         - mounted as /etc/puppet
         - /etc/puppet/run.sh